Omar7001-B/CashGuard/README.md

 - [Contribution](#contribution) 🤝

 ## Purpose 🎯
-The primary goal of Coin Guard is to track your income and expenses.
+The primary goal of Cash Guard is to track your income and expenses.

 ## Project Description 📝
-Coin Guard is a web application developed using ASP.NET MVC C#.
-With Coin Guard, users can:
+Cash Guard is a web application developed using ASP.NET MVC C#.
+With Cash Guard, users can:

 - **Register:** Create an account by entering their details and uploading a profile picture.
 - **Create Categories:** Organize their finances by creating different categories.